-In a normal computer that follows von Neumann architecture, instructions and data both are stored in same memory.
+In a normal computer that follows von Neumann architecture, instructions and data both are stored in the same memory.
 So same buses are used to fetch instructions and data.
-This means CPU cannot do both things together (read a instruction and read/write data).
+This means the CPU cannot do both things together (read the instruction and read/write data).
 Harvard Architecture is the computer architecture that contains separate storage and separate buses (signal path) for instruction and data.
 It was basically developed to overcome the bottleneck of Von Neumann Architecture.
-The main advantage of having separate buses for instruction and data is that CPU can access instructions and read/write data at the same time.
+The main advantage of having separate buses for instruction and data is that the CPU can access instructions and read/write data at the same time.

 Structure of Harvard Architecture:

 Buses are used as signal pathways.
-In Harvard architecture there are separate buses for both instruction and data.
+In Harvard architecture, there are separate buses for both instruction and data.
 Types of Buses:

-Data Bus: It carries data among the main memory system, processor and I/O devices.
+- Data Bus: It carries data among the main memory system, processor, and I/O devices.

-Instruction Bus: It carries instructions among the main memory system, processor and I/O devices.
+- Instruction Bus: It carries instructions among the main memory system, processor, and I/O devices.

-- Arithmetic and Logic Unit:
+Arithmetic and Logic Unit

 Advantage of Harvard Architecture:

 Harvard architecture has two separate buses for instruction and data.
-Hence, CPU can access instructions and read/write data at the same time.
+Hence, the CPU can access instructions and read/write data at the same time.
 This is the major advantage of Harvard architecture.

-In practice Modified Harvard Architecture is used where we have two separate caches (data and instruction).
+In practice, Modified Harvard Architecture is used where we have two separate caches (data and instruction).
 This is common and used in X86 and ARM processors.